fossfreedom/radio-browser/README.md

 Non-Debian based distros
 ------------------------

-You will need to install the equivalent packages for your distro: `streamripper gir1.2-gconf-2.0`
+You will need to install the equivalent packages for your distro: `streamripper`

 Debian & Ubuntu 14.04 notes:
 -------------------

 packages required to be installed:

-    sudo apt-get install streamripper gir1.2-gconf-2.0
+    sudo apt-get install streamripper